 Women were also used as secret agents.
 They were members of SOE (Special Operations Executive) and were usually parachuted into occupied France or landed in special Lysander planes.
 Their work was exceptionally dangerous as just one slip could lead to capture, torture and death.
 Their work was to find out all that they could to support the Allies for the planned landings in Normandy in June 1944.
 The most famous female SOE members were Violette Szabo and Odette Churchill.
 Both were awarded the George Cross for the work they did - the George Cross is the highest bravery award that a civilian can get.
 Both were captured and tortured.
 Violette Szabo was murdered by the Gestapo while Odette Churchill survived the war.

-Women was also extremely important in entertainment.
-The two most famous female entertainer of the war were Vera Lynn (now Dame Vera Lynn) and Gracie Fields.
+Women were also extremely important in entertainment.
+The two most famous female entertainers during the war were Vera Lynn (now Dame Vera Lynn) and Gracie Fields.
 Vera Lynn's singing ("There'll be blue birds over the White Cliffs of Dover" and "We’ll meet again, don’t know where, don’t know when") brought great happiness to many in Britain.
 She was known as the "Forces Sweetheart".
 Gracie Fields was another favourite with the forces.

 The war in Europe ended in May 1945.
 At this time there were 460,000 women in the military and over 6.5 million in civilian war work.
 Without their contribution, our war effort would have been severely weakened and it is probable that we would not have been able to fight to our greatest might without the input from women.
 Ironically, in Nazi Germany, Hitler had forbidden German women to work in German weapons factories as he felt that a woman’s place was at home.
 His most senior industry advisor, Albert Speer, pleaded with Hitler to let him use German female workers but right up to the end, Hitler refused.
 Hitler was happy for captured foreign women to work as slaves in his war factories but not German.
 Many of these slave workers, male and female, deliberately sabotaged the work that they did - so in their own way they helped the war effort of the Allies.